sansbacher/docs/git/README.md

 _OR_, create a new remote repo in GitHub and clone it locally:
 `git clone URL`

 Then _create a .gitignore_ and _Create/Edit some code files_.
-After some work check what's not Commited, then Stage and Commit those files:
+After some work check what's not Committed, then Stage and Commit those files:
 `git status`
 `git add -A`
 `git commit -m "Added some new files to master"`